New principles for global development

 We spoke with hundreds of organizations and local community leaders, next-generation small businesses and nonprofit social enterprises, multinationals, faith leaders, diaspora community members, investors, political leaders and so many others to develop the below principles and next steps for action.

-The U.S. can be a partner of first choice for countries to achieve global challenges, we heard, but its current global development systems are incompatible with a vision of true equity, innovation, abundance and agility.
-The U.S. needs a new way forward.
+The U.S. can be a partner of first choice for countries to achieve global challenges, we heard, but the U.S. needs a new way forward.
 As American statesman Adlai Stevenson once said, “We can chart our future clearly and wisely only when we know the path which has led to the present.”

-A new, more abundant U.S. approach to global development should be centered on decentralizing decision-making and transferring resources to local and proximate communities, investing far more resources in ways that promote sustainable economic growth, decoupling humanitarian response from long-term development investments, and better leveraging innovation to solve the hardest problems of our time.
+A new U.S. approach to global development should be centered on decentralizing decision-making and shifting more resources and decision-making power to those closest to the challenges, investing far more resources in ways that promote sustainable economic growth, decoupling humanitarian response from long-term development investments, and better leveraging innovation to solve the hardest problems of our time.
 The U.S. needs to restructure its global development architecture to achieve this vision, complete with new mission statements, new human resources systems, greater transparency, a mandate to act with greater urgency and agility, and an orientation toward delivering results.
 Underpinning all of these principles, the U.S. must also lead by example and hold itself accountable to the same standards that it expects and demands of others.

 Trust in our democratic systems depends on U.S. public institutions’ ability to show results that are responsive to the needs and aspirations of the people, organizations, communities, and countries they are built to serve.
 Thank you for participating in this process with us.